apache/dubbo-go/README.md

 ## Code Example

-The subdirectory examples shows how to use dubbo-go.
+The subdirectory examples shows how to use go-for-apache-dubbo.
 Please read the examples/readme.md carefully to learn how to dispose the configuration and compile the program.

 ## Todo list